cotsog/esp-new-sdk/README.md

 Makefile to build the toolchain and a complete standalone SDK for Espressif ESP8266.

 It was developed for use under Windows on Cygwin.

-Under Travis-CI it builds successfully on Linux as well as on MacOS.
+Under Travis-CI it builds successfully on Linux and as well on MacOS.

 Thus it should build successfully on
 - Cygwin